cloverstudio/ThinWS/README.md

 `messageID`     - required and is there if you want to implement the acknowledge functionality

-`connectionID`  - required for subscribe and unsubscribe only.
+`connectionID`  - required for subscribe and unsubscribe only

 `payload`       - JSON data, whatever you want